edgedb/easy-edgedb/README.md

 };
 ```

-Now it will only look for `age` for the `NPC` type and `number` for the `Crewman` type.
-The output is now quite large, but here is part of it:
+The output is now quite large, so here's just a part of it.
+You'll notice that types that don't have a property or a link will return an empty set: `{}`.

 ```
 {